carrot-ar/carrot/README.md

 }
 ```

 In order to send a message to this endpoint, all we need to do is specify the endpoint in our request.
-Messages for carrot take on the following form:
+A request to be sent to the endpoint defined above could look something like this :

 ```
 {